winitzki/scall/tutorial/programming_dhall.md

 The typechecking itself is also guaranteed to complete within finite time.

 The price for those termination and safety guarantees is that the Dhall language is _not_ Turing-complete.
-(A Turing-complete language must support programs that do not terminate as well as programs for which it is not known whether they terminate.)
+A Turing-complete language must support programs that do not terminate as well as programs for which it is not known whether they terminate.
+Dhall supports neither general recursion nor `while`-loops nor any other iterative constructions whose termination is not assured.
+Iterative computations are possible in Dhall only if the program specifies the maximum number of iterations in advance.

-However, the lack of Turing-completeness is not a significant limitation for a wide scope of Dhall usage, as this book will show.
+The lack of Turing-completeness is not a significant limitation for a wide scope of Dhall usage, as this book will show.
-Dhall can still perform iterative or recursive processing of numerical data, lists, trees, and other data structures.
+Dhall can still perform iterative or recursive processing of numerical data, lists, trees, or other user-defined recursive data structures.

+The termination guarantee does _not_ mean that Dhall programs could never exhaust the memory or could never take too long to evaluate.
+As Dhall supports arbitrary-precision integers, it is possible to write a Dhall program that runs a loop with an extremely large number of iterations.
+It is also possible to come up with short Dhall expressions creating data structures that consume terabytes or petabytes of memory.
+We will see some examples of such "rogue expressions" later in this book.

+However, it is improbable that a programmer creates a rogue expression by mistake while implementing ordinary tasks in Dhall.
+A malicious adversary could try to inject such expressions into Dhall programs.
+To mitigate that possibility, Dhall implements strict guardrails on external imports.

 ### Overview of the standard library ("prelude")